-The Company was incorporated in Nigeria under the Companies and Allied Matters Act, Cap C20, Laws of the Federation, of Nigeria (LFN) 2004 as a private limited liability company in 1973.
+The Company was incorporated in Nigeria under the Companies and Allied Matters Act, 2020 as a private limited liability company in 1973.
 It started business in 1974 as Kano State Insurance Company Limited.
 The name was changed to Kapital Insurance Company Limited in 1981.
 In 2005, it merged with Global Commerce and General Assurance Company Limited and Inter-Continental Assurance Company Limited.
 In 2008, the name on the Company was changed to Unity Kapital Assurance Plc and subsequently Veritas Kapital assurance plc.
 The Company became quoted on the Nigerian Stock Exchange (NSE) on 17th December 2009.

-Veritas Kapital Assurance Plc, as at the reporting date, has two subsidiaries namely Veritas Glanvills Pensions Limited (70%) and Health Care Security Limited (94%) in addition to a 51.53% stake in Goldlink Insurance Plc.
+Veritas Kapital Assurance Plc, as at the reporting date, has two subsidiaries namely Veritas Glanvills Pensions Limited (70%) and Veritas Health Care Security Limited (94%) in addition to a 51.53% stake in Goldlink Insurance Plc.